 There once was a time.….when you let me cradle your warm, bony body in my arms.
-We had a routine at bedtime, you and I, that involved many story books and endless back scratches until you drifted, with a soft sigh, into your night of sleep.
+We had a routine at bedtime, you and I, that involved many story books and endless back scratches until you drifted into slumber.
+I would say, “I love you.”

 Happy Birthday, Max.